swaxi/SGTool/README.md

 ## Worming
 **BSDWorms**
 Use wavelet transforms to build multilevel "worms", saves out a single csv file of points

+## Threshold to NaN
+**Threshold to NaN**
+Define upper or lower bound (or range) for which values will be set to NaN (i.e. excluded from display).
+Useful when reprojected images produce an unwanted border.

 # Installation